TheSmallBoat/Technical_Survey/pdf/README.md

 24. Tezos — a self-amending crypto-ledger White paper (Tezos.pdf)

 25. Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications (chord.pdf)

+26. OpenDHT: A Public DHT Service and Its Uses (opendht-sigcomm2005.pdf)